Stable-Storage Implementation in Operating system

-In this case, failure is occurred in the middle of the data transfer, so that only some sectors were written with the new data, and the sector which is written during the failure may have been corrupted.
+In this case, failure has occurred in the middle of the data transfer, such that only some sectors were written with the new data, and the sectors which were written during the failure may have been corrupted.

 - Total Failure –

 The failure occurred before the disk write started, so the previous data values on the disk remains intact.

 During writing a block somehow if failure occurs, the system’s first work is to detect the failure and then invoke a recovery process to restore the consistent state.
 To do that, the system must contain two physical block for each logical block.

 An output operation is executed as follows:

 Figure – Process of execution of output operation

 - Write the information onto the first physical block.

 - When the first write completes successfully, perform the same operation onto the second physical block.

 - When both the operations are successful, declare the operation as complete.